 by Alex, AsylumConnect Secretary

-On October 20th, the Millennium Campus Network (MCN) hosted a webinar with AsylumConnect on LGBTQ Asylum and the refugee crisis.
-I am the Secretary for the AsylumConnect team, which is part of the Millennium Campus Network's Peace Campaign.
-We had two fantastic speakers for the webinar, both of whom are advisors to AsylumConnect.
+On November 17, the Millennium Campus Network hosted a webinar with AsylumConnect on Peace in the Digital Age.
+I am the Secretary for the AsylumConnect team, which is a part of the Millennium Campus Network’s Peace Campaign.
+We had two fantastic speakers for the webinar, both of whom are attuned to social media.

-Finally, Katie Sgarro, Co-founder of AsylumConnect, spoke about what her organization is working on.
+Finally, Katie Sgarro, a co-founder of AsylumConnect, spoke about what our organization is working on.
 AsylumConnect is a volunteer initiative that will seek to provide LGBTQ asylum seekers in the U.S. with lifesaving online informational resources.
-We are working towards creating the first website and mobile app to feature an online, centralized database of service providers useful to LGBTQ asylum seekers in the U.S. The AsylumConnect catalog will help persecuted LGBTQ people find basic human needs resources upon their arrival in the U.S. It is estimated that our work will benefit 300,000 LGBTQ asylum seekers.
+We are working towards creating the first website and mobile app to feature an online, centralized database of service providers useful to LGBTQ asylum seekers in the U.S. The AsylumConnect catalog will help persecuted LGBTQ people find basic human needs resources upon their arrival in the U.S. It is estimated that our work will benefit 300,000 LGBT asylum seekers.
 We are currently working on a model of the catalog focused on services in Seattle, Washington.

 Stay tuned for the next MCN webinar by AsylumConnect and visit www.asylumconnect.org to learn more about us.